-Recommended: Use our Voter Registration Widget.
+Recommended: Use our Voter Registration Tool.
 Enter your information, print and sign the completed form, and mail it to the address printed on the form.
 For faster processing, you can send the form to your town or city clerk.

 Verify your voter registration

 It's best to double check your registration before applying for your absentee ballot.
 Verify your voter registration today and avoid problems down the line.
 If there's a problem with your registration, register again before proceeding.

 NOTE: Most people receive their voter registration cards in the mail 2-3 weeks after registering to vote.
 Don't worry if you lost your voter registration card.
 You don't actually need it to vote.